-- In the bowl of a food processor, pulse together all dry ingredients.
-Whisk together milk, egg and sour cream in a small bowl until completely smooth.
+- Whisk together milk, egg and sour cream in a small bowl until completely smooth.
 Set aside.

-- Add chilled butter to dry ingredients and pulse until mixture resembles coarse crumbs.
+- Add cold butter to dry ingredients and use a pastry blender, fork, or your fingers to work the butter into the flour until it resembles coarse crumbs.

 - Let rest on baking sheet for 5 minutes before moving to a cooling rack to cool completely.

 Baking time may vary, depending on your oven.